samirin33/Minecraft_skin_to_Live2D/README_EN.md

 ### If you want to make it poseable

-The arm angle can be fixed at any desired angle to some extent when posing for use in thumbnails, etc.
+The arms can be fixed at some arbitrary angle if you want to pose them for use in thumbnails, etc.
 <sub>The angle of the face can be set using ParamAngleX, Y, Z, etc. However, this is similar to general Live2D models, so I will skip this section.</sub>

 > 「HandTrackingMode」to「1」